devGod1994/brickellpaymentgateway-plugin/README.txt

 * Refactoring the majority of existing methods to save a lot of code and implementing better API error handling.

 = 1.4.0 =
-* Implement WC_PensoPay::create_md5() which manually sets the order of the md5 checkpoints.
+* Implement WC_BrickellPay::create_md5() which manually sets the order of the md5 checkpoints.
 * Should fix payment integration and missing mails sent out to customers after implementation of protocol v7.

 = 1.3.11 =
-* Plugin now uses PensoPay version 7
+* Plugin now uses BrickellPay version 7

 = 1.3.10 =
-* Feature: Allow customers to select between credit card and iBill when choosing PensoPay as pay method.
+* Feature: Allow customers to select between credit card and iBill when choosing BrickellPay as pay method.
 Credit card is ticket as default option.
 NB: You are required to have an agreement with iBill in order to use this feature properly.

 = 1.3.9 =
 * 'Capture on complete' now also works on bulk actions.